 In conjunction with the Sheffield Documentary Film Festival, we will invite a short list of applicants to a pitching session in which they will have the opportunity to present their projects to a panel of experts with representation from both the BFI Film Fund and the wider documentary funding community.
-This will be done in front of an audience, allowing for a more public and transparent engagement that will benefit the documentary filmmaking community at large.
-Awards will be made on a bi-annual basis with pitching sessions in Sheffield in June and in London later in the year.
+Awards will be made on a bi-annual basis with pitching sessions in Sheffield in June and in London in December.

-Before making an application, please read through the eligibility criteria for documentary funding in the standard Film Fund terms and conditions, and the general Film Fund application information:
+Before making an application, please read through the eligibility criteria for documentary funding in the standard Film Fund information document:

 Applications should then be made through the BFI Film Fund online application form.

 An initial assessment of the application will be made by personnel from the BFI Film Fund and the Sheffield Documentary Festival.
 Projects will be assessed on their creative vision and the perceived ability of the team to deliver that vision.
 Criteria will include strength of story and characters and the theatrical resonance of the project – i.e. why does it have to be a big screen project?